golanlevin/p5.plotSvg/examples/plotSvg_post_grouping/README.md

 # plotSvg_post_grouping Example

 The `plotSvg_post_grouping` example demonstrates how to use the `setSvgMergeNamedGroups()` function to merge groups of SVG paths, even if the paths were computed at different times, *so long as the SVG groups have the same name*.
-The implementation of this functionality is thanks to the contribution of Lionel Ringenbach ([@Ucodia](https://github.com/ucodia)) and is supported in p5.plotSvg 0.1.5+.
+The implementation of this functionality is thanks to the contributions of @Ucodia and @R4chel, and is supported in p5.plotSvg 0.1.5+.
+From v.0.1.8+, the emitted groups are now compatible with the "layers" functionality of Inkscape.

 To create a group of paths that are specifically intended to plotted with the same color pen, the `setSvgGroupByStrokeColor()` is a complementary choice.
 By contrast, the `setSvgMergeNamedGroups()` function is more open-ended, conceptually.